-Procedure: Students going on Absentia 2 should schedule an appointment to come see Chelsea and will have to fill out an Absentia 2 application.
+Procedure: Students going on Absentia 2 should schedule an appointment to come see Maggie and will have to fill out an Absentia 2 application.

 Finances: Students pay tuition, room and board directly to the university overseas.
 Students are eligible for federal financial aid but not institutional aid.

-Procedure: Students going on Absentia 3 should schedule an appointment to come see Chelsea and will have to fill out an Absentia 3 application.
+Procedure: Students going on Absentia 3 should schedule an appointment to come see Maggie and will have to fill out an Absentia 3 application.

 - Absentia 5: Marlboro College Exchange Program

 Marlboro has several exciting opportunities to study at a university overseas as a Marlboro exchange student.
 These universities include Bratislava International School of Liberal Arts (BISLA) in Slovakia, Charles University in Prague and Heilongjiang University in China.
 Students from these universities come to study at Marlboro in place of the student who is away for the semester.